 Ron Crowe, who played at least 65 Maher Cup matches, continued to lead packs of forwards way beyond the end of the Cup in 1971 – retiring aged 45 in 1978.
 It is widely believed that he starting playing Maher Cup football aged 16, but the earliest I can find him in a Cup team list is 1951, when he was 18.

 - Baden Broad (1921-2007) of West Wyalong – 25 May 1938 to 13 July 1957.

 The Broad clan have been mainstays of West Wyalong football teams ever since rugby league started in the area, and probably before.
 Baden’s dad Fred with three uncles, Jack, Alf and George formed the majority of the Wyalong forward pack in 1925, playing together in five successful Maher Cup challenges.
 Baden’s debut, aged almost 17, was in 1938 playing Maher Cup in the same team as his father.
-In a career spanning 23 years he played also for Henty, Mallee Plains, Parkes and Lake Cargelligo.
-Baden’s sons Peter and Keith and nephew Bob Broad all excelled at rugby league, both turning out for Penrith.
+In a career spanning 23 years he played also for Henty, Mallee Plains, Parkes, Lake Cargelligo and the ‘Top town’ team the Rosellas.
+Baden’s sons Peter and Keith and nephew Bob Broad also excelled at rugby league, all turning out for Penrith.